GA4 Dashboard Guide: Build One People Actually Use

 Metric What It Tells You Action Trigger

-Key events (conversions) Total goal completions Declining trend = funnel or traffic quality issue
+Key events Completions of the actions you marked as key events Declining trend = funnel or traffic quality issue

-Session conversion rate What % of sessions convert Source with high traffic but 0% rate = wrong audience
+Session key event rate What % of sessions include a key event Source with high traffic but 0% rate = wrong audience

 Revenue (if e-commerce) Bottom line impact Revenue per user trending down = pricing or AOV problem